cagov/11ty-serverless-preview-mode/README.md

-# Eleventy serverless Preview Mode for Wordpress API
+# Eleventy serverless preview mode #

+Render a single 11ty page using data from your Wordpress API endpoint.

-If you have content in Wordpress for your eleventy site, you can create a FaaS (ex.
-Azure) function that will render content for preview right out of Wordpress.
+If you have content in Wordpress for your eleventy site, you can create a Function as a Service (FaaS) function that will render content for preview right out of Wordpress.

 ## Features
 - Single page 11ty rendering of content retrieved from your Wordpress API data source.
 - Digest page for all pages that match a specific Wordpress tag ID.
 - Easy Azure FaaS integration

+## Eleventy setup ##

+Use your existing 11ty build to provide all the template work needed to render your preview.

-## Sample preview mode page template ##
+### Preview mode page template ###
 You will need to have a single page in your 11ty input templates to customize how your pages are rendered.

 Add this to your 11ty input folder (ex. `pages`) with the `.11ty.js` extention (ex. `previewModePage.11ty.js`).

+`pages\previewModePage.11ty.js`
 ```
-//@ts-check
 const { addPreviewModeDataElements, getPostJsonFromWordpress } = require("@cagov/11ty-serverless-preview-mode");

 const wordPressSettings = {
     wordPressSite: "https://live-odi-content-api.pantheonsite.io", //Wordpress endpoint
-    previewWordPressTagId: 20 //preview-mode tag id in Wordpress
+    previewWordPressTagId: 20 //your preview-mode tag id in Wordpress
 }

 class previewModePageClass {
-    /**
-     * First, mostly static.
-Returns the frontmatter data.
-     */
     async data() {
         return {
             layout: "page", //Or whatever layout the preview page should have